Models based on Mittag-Leffler functions for anomalous relaxation in dielectrics: The Mittag-Leffler functions

 \subsection{The Laplace transform pairs}

-Let us now consider the relevant formulas of Laplace transform pairs related to the above three functions, already known in the literature for $\alpha,\beta > 0$ and $0<\gamma\le 1$, when the independent variable is real of type $at$ where $t>0$ is interpreted as time and $a$ as a certain constant. \vsp Let us start with the most general function.
-Substituting the series representation of the Prabhakar generalized Mittag-Leffler function in the Laplace transformation yields the identity
+Let us now consider the relevant formulas of Laplace transform pairs related to the above three functions already known in the literature when the independent variable is real of type $at$ where $t>0$ may be interpreted as time and $a$ as a certain constant of frequency dimensions.
+For the sake of convenience we adopt the notation $\div$ to denote the juxtaposition of a function of time $f(t)$ with its Laplace transform $\widetilde f(s) = \int_0^\infty \! \e^{-st} f(t) \, dt$.
+We have

+All the three parameters $\alpha, \beta, \gamma$ are required to be positive with $\mbox{Re} \{s\} >0$ and $\left | a s^{-\alpha}\right | <1$, see {\it e.g.} \cite{Kilbas-et-al BOOK06,Mainardi BOOK10}. \vsp Let us report the proof of the general Laplace transform pair Eq.(2.4).
+Substituting the series representation of the Prabhakar function in the Laplace transformation yields the identity